JD-BP: A Joint-Decision Generative Framework for Auto-Bidding and Pricing: Offline Experiments

 \subsection{Ablation Studies}

-To dissect the contributions of individual components within our framework, we conduct ablation studies focusing on three key aspects: the RTG design, the GCA module, and the DPO enhancement.
-The results are presented alongside the full model in Tables~\ref{tab:scoreresults} and~\ref{tab:tcparesults}.

-\begin{enumerate} \item \textbf{Effect of RTG Design (JD-BP w. hisRTG):} This variant modifies the bidding RTG calculation by incorporating historical delivery information, adopting a more conservative strategy to ensure cost constraints over the entire period:

-Compared to our base JD-BP, this conservative approach leads to a noticeable score drop (123.64 vs. 158.20) but achieves the best cost constraint satisfaction (TCPA/CPA: 0.9971 vs. 0.8316).
-This trade-off validates our design choice of a memoryless RTG for the base model, which prioritizes score maximization while maintaining reasonable cost control---a balance often required in practical deployment.
+To dissect the contribution of each component, we ablate three key designs of JD-BP---the memoryless RTG, the Gate-Selected Cross-Attention (GCA) module, and the DPO enhancement---and report the results in Table~\ref{tab:ablation}.
+Removing any single component degrades the average score monotonically, confirming that all three are effective; their importance ranks as memoryless RTG $>$ GCA $>$ DPO.